Action-angle coordinates for surface group representations in genus zero: Introduction

 is independent of the choice of the pants decomposition.
 He did so by proving that the 2-form \eqref{eq:2-form-Fenchel-Nielsen-coordinates} is equal to the Weil-Petersson form on Teichmüller space.
 This relation is nowadays known as Wolpert's magic formula.
 Goldman proved in \cite{Gol84} that the Weil-Petersson form is a multiple of the Goldman symplectic form if one sees Teichmüller space as a component of the character variety of representations of the fundamental group of the surface into $\psl$.

-The cornerstone to define the coordinates $\big\{a_1,\ldots,a_{n-3},\sigma_1,\ldots,\sigma_{n-3}\big\}$ is the modelling of Deroin-Tholozan representations in terms of chains of geodesic triangles in the upper half-plane.
-Formally, we introduce a moduli space of \emph{chains of geodesic triangles} in the upper half-plane and show that it is in one-to-one correspondence with the relative character variety of Deroin-Tholozan representations.
+Another analogy can be drawn between Theorem ~\ref{thm:action-angle-coordinates} and the work of Kapovich-Millson.
+It was proved in \cite{KaMi96} that the moduli space of polygons in $\R^3$ with fixed side lengths is isomorphic to the character variety of representations of the fundamental group of a punctured sphere into the isometries of $\R^3$.
+The authors further proved that the lengths $\ell_i$ of the diagonals emanating from the same vertex and the angle $\theta_i$ between the triangles they define are action-angle coordinates.
+In the context of Theorem ~\ref{thm:action-angle-coordinates}, the definition of the coordinates $\big\{a_1,\ldots,a_{n-3},\sigma_1,\ldots,\sigma_{n-3}\big\}$ relies on the modelling of Deroin-Tholozan representations in terms of chains of geodesic triangles in the upper half-plane.
+In the spirit of \cite{KaMi96}, we introduce a moduli space of \emph{chains of geodesic triangles} in the upper half-plane and show that it is in one-to-one correspondence with the relative character variety of Deroin-Tholozan representations.
 We refer to it as the \emph{polygonal model} for Deroin-Tholozan representations.

-Other character varieties arise as moduli spaces of combinatorial structures.
-An example is the relation singled out by Kapovich-Millson in \cite{KaMi96} between the moduli space of polygons in the three-dimensional Euclidean space $\mathbb E^3$ and the character variety of representations of the fundamental group of a punctured sphere into the isometries of $\mathbb E^3$.
+The question of the geometrization of Deroin-Tholozan representations has been treated in \cite{DeTh19}, where it was proven that they arise as monodromies of hyperbolic metrics on $\Sigma_n$ with conical singularities.
+The metrics under consideration have two types of singularities: $n$ cone angles $2\pi-\alpha_i$ at the punctures, called \emph{fractional singularities}, and $n-3$ further cone angles $4\pi$ that can coalesce with fractional singularities and each other.
+The resulting moduli space is homeomorphic to the product of the Teichmüller space of $\Sigma_n$ with the Deroin-Tholozan relative character variety, see \cite[§4]{DeTh19}.
+We denote it $\overline{\text{Hyp}}_{\alpha}$.
+In the companion paper \cite{FeMa23}, together with Aaron Fenyes, we provide a piece-by-piece construction of such hyperbolic cone metrics based on chains of triangles and we prove that any Deroin-Tholozan representation can be obtained as the holonomy of a hyperbolic cone metric built this way.